Taitron Components (NASDAQ:TAIT) Research Coverage Started at StockNews.com

-StockNews.com assumed coverage on shares of Taitron Components (NASDAQ:TAIT – Free Report) in a report issued on Friday.
+StockNews.com assumed coverage on shares of Taitron Components (NASDAQ:TAIT – Free Report) in a report published on Saturday.
 The brokerage issued a hold rating on the stock.

-Taitron Components (NASDAQ:TAIT – Get Free Report) last posted its quarterly earnings results on Tuesday, November 14th.
+Taitron Components (NASDAQ:TAIT – Get Free Report) last posted its quarterly earnings data on Tuesday, November 14th.
 The company reported $0.07 EPS for the quarter.
+The company had revenue of $1.56 million for the quarter.
 Taitron Components had a return on equity of 10.65% and a net margin of 25.62%.
-The company had revenue of $1.56 million for the quarter.

 About Taitron Components